Quick Answer

 Action 2: Gmail → Send Email with review link

 Two hours after you mark a job complete, the customer gets a friendly email asking them to leave a Google review.
 The delay is important; it gives them time to inspect the work before you ask.
 Include a direct link to your Google Business review page to make it dead simple.
+If you want to see how quoting and review requests fit into a broader automation stack, our Tradify-Xero-Stripe-WhatsApp automation guide covers the full pipeline.

 Zap 3: Overdue invoice SMS reminder